targetarchitecture/i2c-to-mqtt/README.md

-# Ada' Super Computer (SN10)
+# Doodle the artistic robot

-This is the tenth version of Ada's Super Computer to be built on a PCB board.
+This code is the MQTT to i2c ESP32 code, that instructs the robots motors how to power up